The Adventurers (1970 film): Cast

+Production

+Embassy Pictures purchased the screen rights to Harold Robbins' next novel in 1963 for $1 million, hiring John Michael Hayes to write a screenplay.
+When the novel The Adventurers was released in 1966, Paramount Pictures promoted the novel with a sweepstakes asking readers to submit their choices for casting with the winners to be awarded $500.

+Gilbert commissioned Robbins to write the screenplay.
+After getting a draft, Gilbert informed Robbins that the script was “too dirty, too violent and too long.”

+Gilbert said Paramount did not want any stars and wanted unknowns, as films with stars were failing.
+He did say the film "had a very good cast".

+Principal photography began on August 12, 1968, at Cinecittà Studios, with other locations filmed in Rome and Venice.
+This was followed by 12 days of location shooting in New York City, and then three months of filming in Colombia in Bogotá, Cartagena, and the Andes Mountains.

 Music

 The score was composed by Bossa nova songwriter Antonio Carlos Jobim.
 Of the 12 songs featured in this film, three of them, "Children's Games" (Chovendo na Roseira), "A Bed of Flowers For Sue Ann" (Sue Ann) and "Dax & Amparo-Love Theme" (Olha Maria), went on to become some of Jobim's signature songs.
 These songs were heard for the first time on this soundtrack.
 The soft and often tender music stands in stark contrast to the darkness of the themes of the story.

 A rare track by British band Family called "Young Love" was featured as a backing track to a fashion show in the film.
 This track does not appear on a CD by Family or on any singles.